-Law Enforcement United is founded upon and committed to honoring officers who have died in the line of duty, and ensuring that their surviving family is supported and not forgotten.
+Law Enforcement United is founded upon and committed to honoring officers who have died in the line of duty, we are also sponsored by and ensuring that their surviving family is supported and not forgotten.
 Our fundraising efforts support The Road to Hope, Concerns of Police Survivors, and the Officer Down Memorial Page.
 Together we will go the extra mile to honor these heroes and help their surviving family members always have the support programs they need to begin to rebuild.

 We are a group of Law Enforcement Officers, Survivors, and Civilian supporters who have made it our mission to honor the fallen and remember the survivors.